LesleyLai/blog/contents/blog/bilingual_blog/en.md

 Happy new year 2022, everyone!
 Today I want to talk about something different from most of my blog posts: how I implement my bilingual blog in pure Typescript.

-Since I created this blog in 2015, I always wanted to make it bilingual, and I finally implemented it at the end of 2019.
+Since I created this blog in 2015, I have always wanted to make it bilingual to reach a broader audience, and I finally implemented it at the end of 2019.
 My implementation of internationalization was probably different from most people, as I use plain Typescript without any third-party libraries such as [i18next](https://www.i18next.com/).
 And I heavily rely on Typescript's remarkable features in its type system for my implementation.

-My solution is probably not the most "proper" and scalable, but I think it fits the particular use case of a personal blog well.
+My solution is probably not the most "proper" or scalable by professional standard, but I think it fits the particular use case of a personal blog well.
-It provides several important advantages:
+It provides several significant advantages:
-- The type system guarantees that it is impossible to forget to translate any entry
+- The type system guarantees that it is impossible to forget to translate an entry
-- It is very flexible as I can have arbitrarily different Javascript for different languages (Since this website is implemented in React, I can have arbitrary JSX [^1]).
+- It is very flexible as I can have arbitrarily different Javascript for different languages (Since this website is implemented in React, I can use arbitrary JSX [^1]).
 This is a useful property when I only want to render certain UI elements in a selected language (for example, Twitter is banned in China, so I removed my Twitter link on the Chinese version of this site.)
 - I don't need to learn an i18n library just for my blog

 And thus, I recommend you use a similar approach if you want to create a multilingual personal website.